-The following rights or interest will take precedence over aircraft ownership or an aircraft security interest:
+The following rights or interests will take precedence over aircraft ownership or an aircraft security interest:

-any previously registered mortgage;

-• any possessory lien arising out of work done on the aircraft or in connection with expenses incurred to preserve and avoid deterioration of the aircraft; or

-• privileged credits in respect of taxes and duties owed to the state (including aircraft charges and air navigation charges) or the municipalities, and crews' wages.
+- any previously registered mortgage; - any possessory lien arising out of work done on the aircraft or in connection with expenses incurred to preserve and avoid deterioration of the aircraft; or - privileged credits in respect of taxes and duties owed to the state (including aircraft charges and air navigation charges) or the municipalities, and crews' wages.

-The airport authorities have a specific possessory lien of the aircraft in the case of lack of mandatory information or non-payment by the lessee or operator of the applicable airport fees.
-Notwithstanding, note that all the abovementioned rights arise out of debts that are typically debts of the operator or lessee.
-In a lease situation, where the owner or lessor and the operator or lessee are separate entities, the lessee's debts are not deemed guaranteed by an aircraft on lease, and only privileged credits arising from the owner or lessor's debts, if any, will take precedence over the registered lease.
+The airport authorities have a specific possessory lien of the aircraft in the case of a lack of mandatory information, or non-payment by the lessee or operator of the applicable airport fees.
+All the above-mentioned rights arise out of debts that are typically debts of the operator or lessee.
+In a lease situation, where the owner or lessor and the operator or lessee are separate entities, the lessee's debts are not deemed guaranteed by an aircraft on lease.
+Only privileged credits arising from the owner or lessor's debts, if any, will take precedence over the registered lease.

-Public requisition of the aircraft may occur in time of war or serious national emergency.
+Public requisition of the aircraft may occur in times of war or serious national emergency.
 Compensation would then be due.